 Outdoor Recreation Leadership — follow your passion

-Earn a hands-on degree outside in the Colorado mountains
+Earn a hands-on outdoor recreation degree in the Colorado mountains

-Get the skills and knowledge to develop and lead people in the outdoors.
+Students interested in an outdoor recreation degree can get the skills and knowledge to develop and lead people in the outdoors with our two-year outdoor education program.
 As you earn your Outdoor Recreation Leadership degree you will learn wilderness skills and gain confidence in leadership situations.
 We stress low-impact techniques for responsible environmental stewardship.
-This two-year outdoor education program teaches:
+This two-year outdoor education school teaches:

 - Wilderness studies